 Top Five Guava Recipes You Can Make In No Time

-Here are some recipes that use guava for you to make for yourself and your loved ones.
-You will be surprised by how much more fascinating your dish is with this added fruit.
+Here are some toothsome recipes using guava you can make for yourself and your loved ones.
+You will be surprised by how fascinating your dish is with this added fruit.

 What feels more like a holiday than some Caribbean sweet recipes with a combination of refreshing and mouth-watering tropical fruits.
 This smoothie recipe is a delicious mixture of sweet, sour, and tangy, like summer in a glass.